robmuh/robmuh.github.com/_posts/2014-01-05-sometimes-time-does-not-matter.markdown

 But do they know?
 Nahhhh.
 I'll tell you what they know.
-They know that if you put track sprinters in corporate apparel (ties and skirts) and put them on a local track and take pictures that I will be *motivated* to be fast, and effecient, and---wait because we like pictures of excuriatingly diverse corporate types with bad comb-overs, ties, and skirts marking up on a track as our favorite high school to make a point."
+They know that if you put track sprinters in corporate apparel (ties and skirts) and put them on a local track and take pictures that I will be *motivated* to be fast, and effecient, and --- wait because we like pictures of excuriatingly diverse corporate types with bad comb-overs, ties, and skirts marking up on a track as our favorite high school to make a point."